National Library of Bangladesh: History

 After the partition of the subcontinent in 1947, the government of Pakistan established the National Library of Pakistan in Karachi in 1962 and a provincial book deposit branch of the Pakistan National Library in Dhaka in 1967.

 After the liberation war of Bangladesh, it was keenly felt by all quarters that a national library is indispensable for the newborn nation.
 Considering the necessity and importance, the government resolved to set up the National Library of Bangladesh in Dhaka.
-The Library first started functioning with the manpower, resources and materials inherited from the Provincial Book Deposit Branch.
-In fact, that book deposit branch was the embryo of the National Library of Bangladesh which came into being after the independence of the country in 1973.
+The library first started functioning with the manpower, resources and materials inherited from the Provincial Book Deposit Branch.
+In fact, that book deposit branch was the embryo of the National Library of Bangladesh coming into being in 1973.
 It was placed under the administration of Directorate of Archives and Libraries along with the National Archives.
-The Directorate is under the Ministry of Cultural Affairs The government of Bangladesh provided the library with air conditioning in 1978, under the government's five-year plan.
+The directorate is under the Ministry of Cultural Affairs The government of Bangladesh provided the library with air conditioning in 1978, under the government's five-year plan.
 In 2008 the library was without electricity for about a month because of the Dhaka Electric Supply Company and the Public Works Department refused to fix it.
 It has faced criticism for not having an online catalogue.